 The MRC-Asthma UK Centre in Allergic Mechanisms of Asthma is a partnership between the Medical Research Council, Asthma UK, Imperial College London, King’s College London and partner NHS Trusts to advance our understanding of the pathogenesis of asthma.
 The Centre provides an outstanding opportunity for high-calibre PhD students to train in areas of basic and clinical science that have direct relevance to the development of novel approaches for the prevention and treatment of asthma.

 Applications are now invited for a 3-yr PhD studentship to commence in October 2018.
 The successful candidate will be able to choose from a broad range of PhD projects based at King’s College London covering the various interests of the Centre.
 Examples of some of the projects offered are listed below, full list of available projects will be presented to the successful candidate later in the process.

 King’s College London provides excellent opportunities for research students' training.
 All students benefit from a full programme of training in research and transferable skills organised through the Graduate School.

-Advertised studentships are predominantly restricted to home or EU candidates based on the nature of the funding.
-Students from outside the EU area would be required to pay substantially higher tuition fees that would not be covered by these studentship awards.
+The advertised studentship is predominantly restricted to home or EU candidates based on the nature of the funding.
+Students from outside the EU area would be required to pay substantially higher tuition fees that would not be covered by these studentship awards..

-Applicants must be in receipt of, or due to receive, a first or upper second-class UK degree or equivalent in an appropriate subject.
+Applicants must be in receipt of, or due to receive Master UK Degree or equivalent in an appropriate subject (Merit and above).

-Please note that candidates must fulfil College admissions criteria.
+Please note that all candidates must fulfil College admissions criteria.